 Even with your own UM coverage, you will be dealing with your own insurance company.
-As longtime personal injury attorneys we are painfully aware that insurance carriers’ first loyalty is to the company, not the client.
+As longtime personal injury attorneys, we are painfully aware that insurance carriers’ first loyalty is to the company, not the client.
 Arm yourself with the guidance of an Atlanta personal injury attorney before you go up against these opponents.

 At least get a free consultation from our experienced staff.
 We’re available at 404-400-4000.

-What type of compensation can I receive?
+What type of compensation can you receive?

-In all personal injury accident claims you are eligible to receive payments for all reasonable and necessary medical costs resulting from the accident, including future costs.
+In all personal injury accident claims, you are eligible to receive payments for all reasonable and necessary medical costs resulting from the accident, including future costs.
 If you lose time off of work, you are eligible for lost wages and income if properly documented.
 And you are eligible for pain and suffering damages.

 According to Georgia law, your insurance rates cannot increase if you file against a negligent motorist.
 In short, if the accident was not your fault, your insurance company cannot raise your rates for filing a UM claim.
 You have paid your premium to cover such a situation.

-How much will the attorney fees cost?
+How much do attorney fees cost?